Trigger warning – grief

 A few months ago, I agreed to deliver a company’s Laughter Yoga workshop.

-Then unfortunately a dear friend’s passing – the funeral happened to fall on the same day of the workshop.
+Then, unfortunately, a dear friend’s passing – the funeral happened to fall on the same day as the workshop.

 I’m sure that the hearty laughter in the morning helped me.

-However, I feel that if I was stood at the front with a close relative, I would definitely feel more of the grief emotion than I did, stood amongst the other neighbours at the rear.
+However, I feel that if I was standing at the front with a close relative, I would definitely feel more grief emotion than I did, standing amongst the other neighbours at the rear.

-The front of any service is certainly where you can feel much more vulnerable.
+The front of any service is undoubtedly where you can feel much more vulnerable.

-At the wake, the celebration of life social get-together, we laughed about life and seeing the funny side of life experiences.
+At the wake, the celebration of life social get-together, we laughed about life and saw the funny side of life experiences.

 Call it a re-awakening if you can.

-Laughter Yoga can help us to cope, heal from regrets and anger, gain social connection, giving life a real purpose once more.
+Laughter Yoga can help us cope, heal from regrets and anger, gain social connection, and give life a real purpose.

 CAN WE LAUGH AFTER A FUNERAL?

-After funerals (plus before and during them), others may think it not right to smile and laugh but remember everyone is different and we can become more able to cope, have more social connection if we allow ourselves to find the joy in life again and not give up.
+After funerals (plus before and during them), others may think it not right to smile and laugh, but remember everyone is different, and we can become more able to cope and have more social connections if we allow ourselves to find the joy in life again and not give up.

 The social connection that comes with Laughter Yoga sessions brings about dopamine and oxytoci,n those positive chemicals of caring and sharing experiences.
 Communities coming together which are supportive, nourish themselves and those around them with positivity, smiling and Laughter Yoga.